 - Repeat steps 10 and 11

-- Lightly file surface of nail, to smooth and file free edge to shape
+- Lightly file the surface of the nail, to smooth and file the free edge to shape

 - Spray and wipe with antiseptic spray

 - Apply a UV top coat to seal and add shine.
 Cure for 2 minutes under a UV lamp

 - Finish with some hand cream and nail oil

 To ensure you create a set of professional nails that your client is expecting, here are some helpful hints and tips